jesusjorge/pysite/README.md

 I barely even ask or inform the user that a large script is about to be executed and installed.
 I don't recomend to follow this practices at all.

-**It honestly feels illegal to do any of this**
-This doesn’t feel like proper software, it acts more like an aggresive and invasive Trojan Horse, packed with hacks and virus like behavior.
-But instead of doing harm to your machine, it delivers software using extremely questionable and illegal methods.
+This doesn’t feel like proper software.
+It acts more like an aggressive and invasive Trojan Horse, packed with hacks and virus like behavior.
+But instead of harming your machine, it delivers software using extremely questionable, borderline-illegal methods.

 ---
 I like to move my important code to the top of my source file.